Academic probation

 It was decided that in practice, evaluating whether a probationer satisfied such criteria would take at least three years, although it was possible for it to take just one or two in rare, exceptional, cases.
-Also, stipulated by the agreement was the fact that completion of academic probation at one university should count towards probation at other institutions, and that it was unreasonable to impose second or third probationary periods.
+Also, stipulated by the agreement was that completion of academic probation at one university should count towards probation at other institutions, and that it was unreasonable to impose second or third probationary periods.